Duration of the MPhil is 18 months to 2 years full time equivalent. Candidates must successfully complete a 6 month probation period.

 Research Thesis Proposal Defence

-MPhil candidates intending to upgrade to a PhD must formally defend their research thesis proposal within 10 to 14 months of commencement (full time equivalent).
+All candidates must formally defend their research thesis proposal within 10 to 14 months of commencement (full time equivalent).
 The goal is to ensure that the proposed research is worthwhile, meaningful, viable and feasible, and can be completed within the timeframe given the resource constraints of the program.

 Upgrading from the MPhil to the PhD